project-receptor/python-receptor/docs/intro.rst

 Messages, Plugins, and Work
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Receptor mesh itself does not care and is unopinionated about the messages that are sent across it.
+The Receptor mesh is not opinionated about the messages that are sent across it.
 Controllers (that send messages and receive responses) and Plugins (that receive and act on messages) are expected to agree on a contract regarding the format.